The Psychology Of Safety: Why Do People Take Risks?

 Posted: 2 May, 2023.

 It might seem as though you have all the right processes and procedures in place to protect your employees, yet incidents still happen.
-An often overlooked cause of why dangerous situations occur is the psychological reasons.
+An often overlooked cause of why dangerous situations occur is psychological reasons.
 As well as looking at the physical hazards that may cause an accident at work, it is important to understand why people take the risks in the first place.

 There are many ways in which organisations can provide employees with the safest possible working space: completing health and safety risk assessments, enforcing lone worker training and implementing safety procedures.
 These and similar measures can mitigate certain risks and improve an employee’s safety.